 So but are you telling me to fill up on milkshakes from morning to night?
 Is this the answer to how to take Whey Protein?

 In fact, any other meal could even be considered the most important time to take Whey.

 This is because the most important thing as you know to achieve good results, is to reach the levels of macronutrients necessary for your goal.

 If at a certain meal you lack a source of protein, or if you get to the end of the day and still don't have the necessary amount of protein, a Whey shake easily solves this problem.

 It is not that Whey itself will bring you any exclusive benefit, but because it will help you reach the protein levels needed to evolve.

-After all, it's protein, and protein is a mandatory macronutrient to increase or maintain your muscle mass.
+After all, it's just a source of protein, and protein is a must-have macronutrient to build or maintain your muscle mass.